pramsey/crunchyblog/overture1/overture.md

     OPTIONS (path 's3://overturemaps-us-west-2/release/2024-08-20.0/theme=transportation/type=segment/*.parquet');
 ```

-This SQL does not initiate a download, it creates a "foreign table", which is like a view but where the data is not stored locally to the database server.
+This SQL does not initiate a download, it creates a "foreign table", similar to a view, but in which the data is not stored locally on the database server.
 In this case, of course, the data reside on S3, and nothing has been downloaded yet.

 So, we do not want to run `SELECT * FROM ov_segments`, for example, because that would download the **entire contents of the collection**.
 Instead, we should **subset** the download, and because the data are spatially sorted, we can do it efficiently with a spatial filter.